MWall541/Dragon-Mounts-Legacy/README.md

 - Added the Light Dragon.
 Shoots storm breath balls.
 Immune to lightning bolts and freezing.
 Can be hatched via white terracotta.

+- Hotfeet ability can turn wet sponge to sponge and blackstone to magma block now (inverse of Hydrostep)

 - Dragon variants' attribute tweaks
 - All dragons are fire immune
 - All dragons have increased health and armor